Potential candidates need to fulfil a range of conditions:

 Be able to present the company and the project (to be financed) in a comprehensive way, including the financial projections

-The company/ sponsors must show a credible professional track record, demonstrating strong commitment to date, and a capacity to deliver.
-AgriFI will mainly focus on existing companies
+The company/ sponsors must show a credible professional track record (2-3 years), demonstrating strong commitment to date, and a capacity to deliver (no seed rounds)

 The company must be able to attain financial sustainability in the midterm (i.e. ultimately able to generate sufficient revenues to support debt service and provide adequate returns to investors under reasonably adverse variations in underlying assumptions)